Managing environmental performanceplus

 Water consumptionplus

-Our main use of water is in the cooling process for extrusion, but it is also used to wash scrap PVC and remove impurities in our recycling operations and for employee welfare.
+Our main use of water is in the cooling process for extrusion, but it is also used to wash scrap PVC, remove impurities in our recycling operations and for employee welfare.

-We have a closed loop water recycling system in extrusion, where the water is filtered, purified, and neutralised to maintain its quality.
-Water supply bills are scrutinised for abnormalities that would indicate a leak, following which the water provider would be contacted for repair.
+We have a closed loop water recycling system in extrusion, and water supply bills are scrutinised for abnormalities that would indicate a leak, following which the water provider would be contacted for repair.

 The system significantly reduces the environmental impact of our processes, by conserving local water resources and reducing the amount of contaminated or unfiltered water entering back into the local environment.
 Minimising consumption and therefore reducing disposal costs also has a financial benefit to our business.